- Blogroll Me!

 I must admit, I am quite perplexed.

-sent a letter to every member of Congress stating their support for Cape Wind and their opposition to Senator Kennedy's attempt to kill the project, I thought that it would be big news today.
+Yesterday, when I learned that 69 members of the Massachusetts legislature had sent a letter to every member of Congress stating their support for Cape Wind and their opposition to Senator Kennedy's attempt to kill the project, I thought that it would be big news today.

 After all, how often during his 44 year career has the Senator been openly criticized by any appreciable number of his fellow partisans?